Luarca: Way of St. James

-The Way of St. James named The Northern Way (Camino de la Costa) passes Luarca.
+The Way of St. James named The Northern Way (Camino de la Costa) passes through Luarca.

 Economy

 Fishery and agriculture have dominated the region for hundreds of years.
-Luarca is home to the ALSA bus company.
+Luarca is the place from where ALSA bus company began operating.
+ALSA closed its Luarca's bus station in 2009.

 Climate

 The town experiences warm summers and relatively mild winters, but strong storms occur in autumn.